 If you go through a period of not writing, be it weeks or months, then the guilt as an academic starts to build up, we are meant to write papers as those around will often be only to keen to chip in during conversations.
 I see it across the board, from professors through to starting out researchers and students leaving the course essay until the last possible minute.
 There is a need to not only get over the fear of starting a new paper but to also form a pattern to take away the worry that can all too easily build up.

 I am at the stage, as head of the department, that my day is not one of research, it is one of almost constant meetings, as such it is rare to find quality time to write.
 However 500 words is achievable, it can be fitted in between meetings either in one go or in small chunks.

 Writing 500 words a day gives you 2,500 a week – 10,000 a month which is easily a PhD chapter, two working papers, or one journal paper.

-I’ve been doing it for a week – not long I’ll admit – but i have 1 journal article, 1 conference paper and a two book chapters all due soon and it has taken away the worry, and if I’m honest the guilt, of simply doing the day job.
-I go home knowing i have completed the goal and i therefore see the completion point, its not building up to the senario where I have to write 4000 words in a day.
+I’ve been doing it for a week – not long I’ll admit – but i have 1 journal article, 1 conference paper and two book chapters all due soon and it has taken away the worry, and if I’m honest the guilt, of simply doing the day job.
+I go home knowing i have completed the goal and i, therefore, see the completion point, its not building up to the scenario where I have to write 4000 words in a day.